There are certain things a first home buyer should know. Here are our top seven tips to make the process easier.

-We can’t all afford a mansion – well, not right away – so determine how much you can reasonably borrow, taking into account the various fees that may be applicable when taking on a home loan, such as stamp duty, legal fees or Lender Protection Fees (LPF).
-Also consider your lifestyle, current income and expenses, any dependents, and any lifestyle changes you envisage – like a job change or starting a family.
-Use a tool such as Pepper's 'Where can I afford to buy?' calculator to get an idea of the areas you could be looking to buy.
+We can’t all afford a mansion – well, not right away – so determine how much you can reasonably borrow, taking into account the various fees that may be applicable when taking on a home loan, such as stamp duty, legal fees or mortgage risk fees.
+Also consider your lifestyle, current income and expenses, any dependents, and any lifestyle changes you envisage – like a job change or starting a family so you can make sure that your repayment amount is still affordable in the future.

 Find a home loan to suit your needs

 When it comes to finding the right home loan product it’s important to consider all aspects of the loan, rather than just the interest rate.
 Research the loan options available and consider redraw and offset facilities, refinance costs, repayment flexibility, fixed or variable interest rates, loan terms, and fees.

 One of our Pepper Lending Specialists can assess your individual circumstances and explain the loan options that could work for you.
 You can also view a summary of Pepper Money home loan features here.

 Research the market

 The more you know about the property market in the area you are interested in, the better.
 Being a savvy home buyer can help you spot a diamond in the rough, or a dodgy deal.

 Consider not only location in your research, but median prices over the last decade, rental returns and local amenities like schools, shops and transport links.
 This information can help you determine if the area where you want to buy has capital growth opportunity in the long term.
 Learn more about what makes a good suburb here.

 Invest in potential